bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 It's very similar to knapsack.
 It's very classical kind of optimization, things that people were working on for a while.
 So it has a new context and it's nice to look at it from there.
-I'm working a lot on the lightning network.
+I'm working a lot on the Lightning network.
 So there's a lot of economy and other things coming in, but at the end it boils down to network or graph theory.
 So there's very, very nice questions that have to do with optimization and evolution of random graphs and similar things.